 The department monitors and discusses academic standards on a regular basis, through the evaluation process and curriculum updates.
-Student Learning Outcome assessments are performed on a regular basis, and the results are used to maintain our high academic standards.
+Student Learning Outcome assessments are performed and discussed, and the results are used to maintain our high academic standards.

 6.1 Progress and Accomplishments Since Last Program/Unit Review